ntupsc/albums/README.md

-# A Jekyll Image Gallery
+# A Jekyll Image Gallery forked from opieters

 This website illustrates how to integrate a lightGallery/Isotope photo gallery into a Jekyll website.
 Two example galleries are included.
 This solution is GitHub Pages friendly and does not require a custom plugin.